Finding the Best Schools for Your Children Abroad

 But it's also important to keep in mind the limitations of a bilingual school.
 Bilingual schools abroad are aimed at teaching English to speakers of another language.
 They are not aimed at teaching another language to English speakers.
 This is a critical difference and it's why bilingual schools typically do not succeed in teaching English-speaking children fluency in another language.
 If both English and another language is being spoken in your child's classroom, which language do you think your child will choose to speak?
 If there are gringos and native speakers in your child's classroom, whom will your children gravitate toward on the playground?
 Who can blame kids for wanting to hang out with people who speak their language and share their culture?
 If you don't mind that your children will only slowly pick up phrases and words in another language, then this is a good option.
 They'll have fun meeting other kids from around the world and they'll learn the basics in another language.

-A Language Immersion Success Story
+My Children's Language Immersion Success Story

 We were lucky because we had the luxury of time on our side.
 After six months in a bilingual school our daughter finished second grade and seemed (finally) truly interested in speaking Spanish.
 It was obvious to us that an immersion experience was the only way Cleome would learn to speak more or less fluent Spanish in the year that remained of our time abroad.